0xmetaschool/Learning-Projects/Start Building on Core/4. Interface and ERC20 standard/Lesson 13 Writing Secure Smart Contracts.md

-# Lesson 13: Writing Secure Smart Contracts
+# Writing Secure Smart Contracts

 Welcome back, buddy!
 We love how you are being so great and awesome in this journey so far.
 So we have completed building our dApp.
 Well, now we have more things to explore.